How to Make Homemade Light Brown Sugar

 Benefits of Making Homemade Light Brown Sugar

-Lasts Longer: I do find that homemade light brown sugar, it will last longer than if you buy it in a store.
-Think about how light brown sugar clumps easily and dries out.
-Light brown sugar from the store has been made, packaged, shipped, and sat on store shelves before it even reaches your house!
+• Lasts Longer: I do find that homemade light brown sugar, it will last longer than if you buy it in a store.
+This ingredient can dry out clump easily, but that's also because it's been on the store shelf for quite a while before it even makes it into your pantry!
 That's a lot of time it has to start drying out.
-So, if you make your own homemade light brown sugar, then it does last longer in your pantry.
+So, if you make your own, then it does last longer in your pantry.

-Don't Need to Buy: Another benefit of homemade light brown sugar is that you'll never need to buy it.
-That means you won't have to worry about running out, because when you do, all you need to do is grab the cane sugar and molasses and whip some up!
+• Don't Need to Buy: Another benefit of homemade light brown sugar is that you'll never need to buy it.
+That means you won't have to worry about running out, because when you do, all you need to do is grab the cane sugar and molasses and mix some up!

 How long will homemade light brown sugar last?